kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

-What we did is create a new property on our class `emailForm` and assigned a new `group` created by the builder. **However**, we assigned the group to a property we didn't define yet, so at the top of our `EmailForm` class we need to define the new `emailForm` property.
+What we did is create a new property on our class - `emailForm` and assigned a new `group` to it,  created by the builder. `FormBuilder` helps us by creating a `ControlGroup` object that will hold our form `Control`s (more on that later).
+We will specify individual `Control`s that correspond to our input fields by passing them into the this new `ControlGroup` we just created.

+**However**, we assigned the group to a property we didn't define yet, so at the top of our `EmailForm` class we need to define the new `emailForm` property.
 One thing to note is that the name of the property `emailForm` can be anything, as with any variable, it is not mapped to anything yet at this point.

 {% highlight javascript %}